Linearity and indiscreteness of amalgamated products of hyperbolic groups: Introduction

 \subsection{Acknowledgements}

-We would like to thank Richard Canary and Matthew Stover for helpful conversations.
+We would like to thank Richard Canary, Beatrice Pozzetti and Matthew Stover for helpful conversations, as well as Olivier Benoist for his Galois theoretic help with the proof of Lemma \ref{l:ZariskiColsureCyclicSL(d,Z)}.
 This project received funding from the European Research Council (ERC) under the European's Union Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982).